RestartB/titanium/README.md

 > When generating Bot Tokens and API Secrets, do not share them with anybody!

 ### Python Modules
-Titanium Core relies on several Python modules to function.
+TitaniumCore relies on several Python modules to function.
 These modules can be installed from Pypi using Pip or your preferred package manager.\
 \
 **Installation Command:**\
 `pip install discord.py spotipy wikipedia colorthief py-cpuinfo psutil`

 ### Discord Bot Token
-Titanium Core requires a Discord Bot Token to function.
+TitaniumCore requires a Discord Bot Token to function.
 The steps to get one are as follows:
 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and log in with your Discord Account.
 2. Create a new application and fill in the information required.
 3. Go to the `Bot` section, and generate a new bot.